Erinayo Wilson Oryema: Death

-In February 1977, Oryema, together with Archbishop Janani Luwum and Interior Minister Charles Oboth Ofumbi were arrested for their part in an alleged coup and died shortly after.
+In February 1977, Oryema, together with Archbishop Janani Luwum and Interior Minister Charles Oboth Ofumbi were arrested for an alleged coup attempt and died shortly after.

-The official account describes the trio as being killed in a road traffic accident while trying to overpower their driver.
+The official account describes the trio as being killed in a traffic accident while trying to overpower their driver.
 However, Henry Kyemba, Minister of Health in Amin's government, later wrote in his book A State of Blood, that "The bodies were bullet-riddled.
 The archbishop had been shot through the mouth and at least three bullets in the chest.
-The ministers had been shot in a similar way but one only in the chest and not through the mouth.
+The ministers had been shot in a similar way but one once in the chest and not through the mouth.
 Oryema had a bullet wound through the leg."
 According to the later testimony of witnesses, the victims had been taken to an army barracks, where they were interrogated, beaten and shot dead.

 Erinayo Oryema was by the time of his death the longest serving minister in Amin's government.
 The murder of Oryema and Luwum had profound effects.
 Their deaths made many realise that no one was safe, and shortly thereafter several of Amin's ministers defected or fled to exile.

-In May 2014, as part 100 years of service of Uganda Police Force, the current Inspector General of Police Kale Kayihura announced a rectification campaign to make good what was done wrong in the past, and said that the late IGP Erinayo Oryema will be given a reburial with full honours.
+In May 2014, as part of 100 years of service of Uganda Police Force, the current Inspector General of Police Kale Kayihura announced a rectification campaign to make good what was done wrong in the past, and said that the late IGP Erinayo Oryema will be given a reburial with full honours.